ise8912/Power-BI/Displaying-visuals-in-a-single-html-page.md

 Dataviews are what power the visual, they not only contain the data values for the visual, but also provide format information about the visuals such as legends, axis, colors, etc.
-For more information on DataView refer to <link>
+For more information on DataView refer to [DataView Introduction](https://github.com/Microsoft/PowerBI-visuals/wiki/DataView-Introduction).

-Here is an example of how to create one
+Here is an example of how to create a DataView:

 ```javascript
 var createDataView = function () {